-- Level 1 Pricing inputs are quoted prices available in active markets for identical investments as of the reporting date. - Level 2 Pricing inputs are quoted prices for similar investments, or inputs that are observable, either directly or indirectly, for substantially the full term through corroboration with observable market data.
-Level 2 includes investments valued at quoted prices adjusted for legal or contractual restrictions specific to these investments. - Level 3 Pricing inputs are unobservable for the investment, that is, inputs that reflect the reporting entity's own assumptions about the data market participants would use in pricing the asset or liability.
+Level 1 - Pricing inputs are quoted prices available in active markets for identical investments as of the reporting date.

+Level 2 - Pricing inputs are quoted prices for similar investments, or inputs that are observable, either directly or indirectly, for substantially the full term through corroboration with observable market data.
+Level 2 includes investments valued at quoted prices adjusted for legal or contractual restrictions specific to these investments.

+Level 3 - Pricing inputs are unobservable for the investment, that is, inputs that reflect the reporting entity's own assumptions about the data market participants would use in pricing the asset or liability.
 Level 3 includes investments that are supported by little or no market activity.

-As of December 31, 2018, we had no assets or liabilities required to be carried at fair value.
-The carrying amounts of our cash, accounts payable and accrued expenses approximate their fair values due to their short-term maturities as of December 31, 2018.
+As of December 31, 2020 and 2019, we had no assets or liabilities required to be carried at fair value.
+The carrying amounts of our cash, accounts payable and accrued expenses approximate their fair values due to their short-term maturities.